 Reconstructing context from disparate set of security events is highly involved and resource intensive as will be described in more detail shortly.
 If, however, organizations could monitor contexts continuously instead of trying to reconstruct it then not only can security analysis be more responsive and accurate in assessing security alerts but it can also be proactive in identifying risks and address them before alerts arise.

-First, a closer look at the investigative process many organizations employ today in assessing security risk by attempting to reconstruct the incident context.
+First, a closer look at the investigative process many organisations employ today in assessing security risk by attempting to reconstruct the incident context.
 Then it can be explored how contexts can be modeled and monitored in real time for improved security outcomes.

 Reconstructing Context to Assess Security Risk

 The first step in reconstructing the context of a security risk is the availability and accessibility of data that allows for tracing actions, identifying entities involved, monitoring communications and possibly visibility into the content of interactions.
 This data could be log data, network traffic information, and documents themselves.
-Today many organizations leverage security data lakes or Security Information and Event Management (SIEM) solutions to achieve this aggregation of raw data.
+Today many organisations leverage security data lakes or Security Information and Event Management (SIEM) solutions to achieve this aggregation of raw data.

 Next, the data collected needs to be mapped to one or more data models to facilitate data correlation.
 This also allows for disparate data sets to be viewed holistically and analyzed in a standardized manner.
 This may be done a priori when aggregating data or during investigation time.
 Several security solutions today employ a graph-based visualization to represent all the entities, and associated links among them represented in the security events being assessed for risk.